who

 Creative Director/Stage IV Cancer Survivor

 From stage IV cancer patient to ComedyCures CEO, Saranne Rothberg is a sought-after healthcare thought leader, speaker, patient advocate, and health and happiness expert, and is regularly featured on CNN, ABC, NBC, CBS, FOX & PBS.
+Her "Beating Cancer Daily" Podcast is helping listeners in 71 countries on 6 continents with over 250+ daily episodes.
+Ranked as the #1 Cancer Survivor Podcast in 2024, and Top 5 Cancer Patient Podcast in 2023.

-Saranne collaborates with Fortune 500 companies, leading medical centers, The World Health Organization, The United Nations, The National Cancer Institute, U.S. military, and many prestigious universities and non-profits.
+Saranne has collaborated with Fortune 500 companies, leading medical centers, The World Health Organization, The United Nations, The National Cancer Institute, U.S. military, and many prestigious universities and non-profits.
 She creates innovative global wellness-related programming in all media formats, collaborating with a myriad of healthcare professionals, thought leaders, researchers, and entertainers to start conversations, share ideas at healthcare conventions, stimulate research and find solutions across healthcare and many industries.

-Her five latest live digital experiences "JokeFest: The Funniest Game Show", "The 5-Day Laughter Summit", "The Mindset & Metastatic Cancer Research Study", "A Virtual Globe of Laughter" and The 31-Day "Can We Laugh At Cancer?"
-Online 'Tumor Humor' Comedy Challenge have generated several hundreds of millions of impressions and brought ComedyCures joy around the globe to many of all ages during the pandemic.
+Some of her live digital experiences include: "The 5-Day Laughter Summit", "The Mindset & Metastatic Cancer Research Study", "The Cancer Health Coach Research Study", "JokeFest: The Funniest Game Show", "A Virtual Globe of Laughter" and The 31-Day "Can We Laugh At Cancer?"
+Online 'Tumor Humor' Comedy Challenge.
+These dynamic original programs have generated several hundreds of millions of impressions and brought ComedyCures joy around the globe to many of all ages before, during, and after the pandemic.

-Saranne launched The ComedyCures Foundation from her chemo chair in 1999 and today is cancer-free, helping over one million people at over 1,900 live and digital events worldwide rediscover their funny bone, mojo, and purpose.
+Saranne launched The ComedyCures Foundation from her chemo chair in 1999 and today is cancer-free, helping over one million people at over 2,000 live and digital events worldwide rediscover their funny bone, mojo, and purpose.
 ComedyCures is an acclaimed non-profit organization that brings joy, hope, laughter, and therapeutic edu-tainment to patients, caregivers, and those who need it most.

 Lauriel Harte Marger